John Rylands Research Institute and Library: History

 After its inauguration on 6 October 1899 (the wedding anniversary of John Rylands and Enriqueta Tennant), the library opened to readers and visitors on 1 January 1900.
 At the time of Enriqueta's death in 1908, the library held more than 50,000 volumes of exceptional quality.
 In the following years, thanks to bequests, the library acquired 80,000 works and 3,000 manuscripts, which required the construction of an annex behind the main building.

 The John Rylands Library and the Manchester University Library merged in July 1972 and was named the John Rylands University Library of Manchester.
 Special collections built up by both libraries were progressively concentrated in the Deansgate building.

-The building has been extended four times, the first time to designs by Champneys in 1920 after the project was delayed by World War I. The Lady Wolfson Building opened in 1962 on the west side and a third extension, south of the first was built in 1969.
+The building has been extended four times, the first time to designs by Champneys in 1920 after the project was delayed by the First World War.
+The Lady Wolfson Building opened in 1962 on the west side and a third extension, south of the first was built in 1969.
 In January 2003, an appeal to renovate the building was launched.
 Funds were generated from grants from the University of Manchester and Heritage Lottery Fund and donations from members of the public and companies in Manchester.
-The project, Unlocking the Rylands, demolished the third extension, refurbished parts of the old building and erected a pitched roof over its reinforced concrete roof.
+The project, "Unlocking the Rylands", demolished the third extension, refurbished parts of the old building and erected a pitched roof over its reinforced concrete roof.
 Champneys designed a pitched roof but Mrs Rylands was advised that an internal stone vault would reduce the fire risk and it was not built.
 The £17 million project was completed by summer 2007 and the library reopened on 20 September 2007.

-A £7.6 million plan to upgrade the library was issued in February 2024 under which Manchester City Council will allow a series of "sensitive adaptations" to update the John Rylands Research Institute and Library.
-The project 'John Rylands Next Chapter' is a part of its Imagine2030 vision.
+A £7.6 million plan to upgrade the library was issued in February 2024 under which Manchester City Council allowed a series of "sensitive adaptations" to update The John Rylands Library.
+The project 'John Rylands Next Chapter' was a part of its Imagine2030 vision.